IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/customization/use-the-configuration-framework.md

 Dynamic configurations are used by settings services to initialize settings.

-First, add a new setting `onlineLoginValidPeriodInDays` to the account settings service that holds the number of days the user may stay logged in.
+First, add a new setting `onlineLoginValidPeriodInDays` to the accounts settings service that holds the number of days the user may stay logged in.

 `examples/plugin/settingsserviceapi/src/main/kotlin/com/example/ivi/example/plugin/settingsserviceapi/AccountSettingsService.kt`